-However, the term “insider trading” actually includes both legal and illegal conduct.
+However, the term “insider trading” also includes both legal conduct.
 The legal version is when corporate insiders, officers, directors, employees and large shareholders, buy and sell stock in their own companies.
 When corporate insiders trade in their own securities, they must report their trades to the SEC.
 Many investors and traders use this information to identify companies with investment potential, the theory being, if the insiders are buying the stock, they must know more about their company than everyone else, so it is a good idea to buy the stock.

 Reports of transactions by insiders are filed with the SEC on Forms 3, 4 and 5, and the SEC has an excellent overview of these forms and the requirements for filing of same.
 Most of the internet based financial quote sites have insider trading information for each particular security.
 Visit Yahoo Finance and select a security, then select the menu choice for Insider Transactions.
 Here is the insider trading page for Citigroup for an example.

 The insider trading definition that we are concerned about is the buying or selling of a security, in breach of a fiduciary duty or other relationship of trust and confidence, while in possession of material, nonpublic information about the security.
-Over the last 10 years the SEC and the courts have greatly expanded this definition, to include trading by individuals whose “relationship of trust” is so remote as to be non-existent, but that discussion is left for another day.
-While myself, and most other securities attorneys believe that the concepts of insider trading have been expanded beyond all permissible bounds, the law today is that if material information about a company, or about the company’s stock, is obtained in violation of any duty to any person, and used to trade, the trader is guilty of insider trading.
+Over the last 10 years, the SEC and the courts have greatly expanded this definition, to include trading by individuals whose “relationship of trust” is so remote as to be non-existent, but that discussion is left for another day.
+While myself and most other securities attorneys believe that the concepts of insider trading have been expanded beyond all permissible bounds, the law today is that if material information about a company, or about the company’s stock, is obtained in violation of any duty to any person and used to trade, the trader is guilty of insider trading.

 Insider trading violations may also include “tipping” such information, securities trading by the person “tipped,” and securities trading by those who misappropriate such information.
 Examples of insider trading cases that have been brought by the SEC are cases against: